 - Once the time is up, release the pressure and do a taste test for seasoning.
 Add more salt if necessary.

 - Stir in the sour cream, and serve with spaetzle or crusty bread to mop up the gravy.
-Alternatively serve topped with a spoonful of sour cream.
+Alternatively serve topped with a spoonful of sour cream.½ cup sour cream

 Notes

-- Place the meat and onions in the slow cooker, stir in the paprika and add the vegetables and remaining ingredients.
+- Place the meat and onions in your dish, stir in the paprika and add the other ingredients (except the carrots and potatoes)

-- Pour in the stock, cover with a tightly fitting lid and place in the oven (160C / 320F) for 2 to 2.5 hours.
+- Cover with the stock, cover the casserole dish with a lid and place it in a medium oven (160C / 320F) for 2 to 2.5 hours.

 Nutrition